Sanctions: The UK Perspective

 Additional reporting to other authorities may be necessary, such as to the FCA or the NCA.
 Specific reporting obligations may also arise under section 19 of the Terrorism Act 2000 for any act known or suspected to be linked to terrorist financing, as well as under the statutory scheme for each sanctions regime.
 Where the violation also involves complex fraud or international bribery and corruption, a person may also consider self-reporting to the SFO.

 OFSI has discretion in how it responds to breaches of financial sanctions.
-For example, it may simply require a company to provide additional information about its compliance practices.
-It may also impose monetary penalties or refer a matter to other regulators or criminal authorities for prosecution.42
+For example, it may simply require a company to provide additional information about its compliance practices, but may also impose monetary penalties or refer a matter to other regulators or criminal authorities for prosecution.
+For minor breaches, OFSI may choose to publish information pertaining to a breach, even where no monetary penalty is imposed, if this would be in the public interest.

 For breaches that only satisfy the civil standard and would incur a monetary penalty from OFSI, it is also possible to minimise penalties by making a voluntary self-report in the first instance, making representations during the penalty decision process and appealing OFSI’s penalty recommendation through ministerial review.

-In reaching a penalty decision, OFSI will assess the seriousness of a case based on a number of mitigating and aggravating factors, including but not limited to:
+In reaching a penalty decision, OFSI will assess the seriousness of a case based on a number of mitigating and aggravating factors, including:

 - whether there was an intentional circumvention of sanctions;